chunshen1987/iEBE/EBE-Node/ResultCollector/DBR_readme.txt

 1. Registering a database
 -----------------------------

-The module is designed not to constantly keep a connection to preserve resources and a connection is only opened before operations and will be closed immediately afterwards.
-Since each open operation to the database may potentially fail, the SqliteDB class will not check the validity of the database upon initilization, but only "register" the name of the database.
-The registered name will be used to any following database operations.
+The module is designed to constantly keep a connection open for efficient data reading/writing.
+A connection is open when a database file is "registered", which can be done during initialization or by calling the registerDatabase function.
+Once a database file is registered, it will keep open until it is been closed explicitly, or when another registration is issued (by the registerDatabase function).
+Changes are only written to the database file upon closing so a close action *MUST* be performed (either via closeConnection function or registerDatabase function) in order to make changes to the real database files.
+See the section "commit changes" for more information.

 To create a SqliteDB object and register a database filename at the same time just pass the filename to the constructor, and the registered database name can be echoed vis the getRegisteredDatabase member function, for example:
 >>> from DBR import *
 >>> db = SqliteDB("myDatabase.db")
 >>> db.getRegisteredDatabase() == "myDatabase.db"